css-raku/HTML-Canvas-raku/README.md

 A canvas may be constructed via the API, then rendered to Javascript via the `.js` or `.to-html` methods.

-Backends are under construction for PNG and PDF rendering of canvases.
+A Cairo backend is available for rendering to PNG or PDF; See below:

+# Example

 ```
 use v6;